Bowser speaks after DC confirms first coronavirus case

 Hogan also noted that the patients had at least two instances of public interactions that he felt warranted public notification.

-So far in the United States, the coronavirus has led to the death of 19 people.
+So far in the United States, the novel coronavirus has led to the death of 19 people.

 This is a developing story with more information to come.